John Manners, Marquess of Granby: Family

-He married Lady Frances Seymour (1728–1761), daughter of Charles Seymour, 6th Duke of Somerset, on 3 September 1750.
+Five months after the birth of his illegitimate daughter Anne in Lincoln he married Lady Frances Seymour (1728–1761), daughter of Charles Seymour, 6th Duke of Somerset and Lady Charlotte Finch (1693–1773), daughter of 7th Earl of Winchilsea, on 3 September 1750.
 According to Horace Walpole, "She has above a hundred and thirty thousand pounds.
 The Duke of Rutland will take none of it, but gives at present six thousand a-year."
 They had six children: